The Milstein family is led by Howard Milstein, the third generation of one of New York’s leading real estate families.

 John R. Hart

-Mr. Hart received his MBA in Finance and Banking from Saint Joseph’s University and a BA in Accounting from Pennsylvania State University.
+Mr. Hart holds an MBA in Finance from Saint Joseph’s University and a B.A. in Accounting from Pennsylvania State University.

 George J. Dickson, Jr.